berdandy/AllAppetites/README.md

 > In talking about tabletop roleplaying games we usually draw a distinction between the Players and the Game Master or person running the game.
 For the purposes of this concept, everyone who participates in the game is a player, no matter which side of the table or screen they’re on.

+> Some suggested ways of implementing this model using itch.io's store system are provided.
+Feel free to adapt to any other storefront or system.

 ## The Bite

 Imagine you’re demoing this game to your friends and you want to quickly show them the cool parts